-- During a spill cleanup, wear appropriate personal protective equipment (PPE) such as gloves and safety goggles, and in some cases a respirator and "chemsuit". - If the spill is liquid, use an absorbent solid to soak up the chemical and pack it up for disposal. - How you dispose of a chemical is also important.
-You need to... - Know which substances you can safely put in the trash, and which require special handling. - Be extremely careful of chemicals that could become fire hazards, such as cleaning fluids, oily or solvent-soaked rags and photocopier inks and toners. - See your supervisor to determine how to dispose of any hazardous substances that you are working with. - Some jobs don't require personal protective equipment (PPE) while others need it all the time. - PPE can save you from a serious illness or injury. - Gloves should be used for a number of tasks. - Leather gloves protect against rough materials and other hazards. - Cut-resistant gloves are good with sharp objects. - Rubber, vinyl or neoprene gloves work well with chemicals. - Aluminized gloves are needed to work with hot materials. - There are a number of situations that require eye protection, such as... - Safety glasses for working around flying particles or debris. - Goggles for dust and splashing liquids. - Face shields for severely splashing liquids.

-- When working with chemicals that might splash, in extremely dusty or slippery environments, or at worksites with overhead hazards, you may also need protective clothing, including... - Work shirts and pants, and various types of aprons. - Hard hats. - Safety shoes with steel toes or removable toe guards, and soles with traction for slippery surfaces.
+- Gloves should be used for a number of tasks. - Leather gloves protect against rough materials and other hazards. - Cut-resistant gloves are good with sharp objects. - Rubber, vinyl or neoprene gloves work well with chemicals. - Aluminized gloves are needed to work with hot materials. - There are a number of situations that require eye protection, such as... - Safety glasses for working around flying particles or debris. - Goggles for dust and splashing liquids. - Face shields for severely splashing liquids. - When working with chemicals that might splash, in extremely dusty or slippery environments, or at workplaces with overhead hazards, you may also need protective clothing, including... - Work shirts and pants, and various types of aprons. - Protective suits. - Hard hats. - Safety shoes with steel toes or removable toe guards, and soles with the best traction for the surface conditions that you will be working with.